lnxpy/CyClone/README.md

 ## Time to Run up

 Copy the all contents of the `disk/` directory into your python local repository and push it up to the cloud side.
-Now make a change in your github repository and try to fetch it up in your local system using the `update.py` file. **Config file should not be modified ever**.
+Now make a change in your github repository and try to fetch it up in your local system using the `update.py` file. **The configuration file should not be modified ever**.

 ## License
 Licensed from [MIT](https://opensource.org/licenses/MIT).